 What type of work does the committee do?
 The NACNS Board of Directors will develop and assign a charge for each committee.

 When will I hear if I am selected?
 Once the call for nominations for committee volunteers closes, the NACNS president and committee chairs will review the applications.
 Committee volunteers should receive communication about their acceptance in July.
 Our goal is for all committees will begin meeting in July.

 How do I apply?
 Please complete the online application HERE.
 The online application will ask you to upload your CV or resume and a 250-word description of your qualifications and why you are interested in serving.

 If I am currently on a committee and at the end of my term, can I reapply?
 Yes, you may re-apply for your committee if your term is up.
 Our bylaws limit an individual’s service on a committee to 6 consecutive years.
-If you are unaware if your term is ending, please contact Ana Hilton at email@example.com.
+If you are unaware if your term is ending, please contact Juliana Gordon at firstname.lastname@example.org.

 Thank you for considering joining the ranks of NACNS volunteers!
 We greatly value the time commitment and dedication of our volunteers and we appreciate your interest in giving back to the only association promoting the unique contributions of the CNS to health care.